Junboooo/RealSR-R1/README.md

 ## Citation

-If LIPT helps your research or work, please consider citing the following works:
+If RealSR-R1 helps your research or work, please consider citing the following works:

 ----------
 ```BibTex